userthreads/lodestar-suite/README.md

 ## Questions and Answers:
 <p align="left">
 Q: Why "client"?<br>
-A: It has client-like features that would require many mods (.jar files) to "install".<br>
+A: It has client-like features that would require many mods (.jar files) to "install" one by one.<br>
 Q: Why utilize Meteor code and not make yourself original client?<br>
 A: Meteor itself is highly advanced, hence you can edit and make amazing stuff out of it.. though I am migrating the functionality of it to my own, therefore importantly, I came up with fair play version.<br>
 <br>